lysender/docker-cron-php-gearman/README.md

 All it does is run cron.

-Customize `my-cron.conf` for your needs.
+Extend and customize `cron.conf` for your needs.